objectbox/objectbox-go/README.md

 ObjectBox Go Database - simple but powerful; frugal but fast
 =========================
-The Golang database persists objects superfast and sustainably; [check the performance benchmarks vs SQLite (GORM) & Storm](https://objectbox.io/go-1-0-release-and-performance-benchmarks/).
-The intuitive Golang API makes using ObjectBox as an embedded database in your next Go app a breeze.
+The Golang database is easy to use via an intuitive native Golang API and persists objects superfast and sustainably.\
+Go and check out [the performance benchmarks vs SQLite (GORM) & Storm](https://objectbox.io/go-1-0-release-and-performance-benchmarks/).

 **Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).